miraliumre/gsm/README.md

-Your decision on whether to enforce authentication or not will significantly impact how users connect to your network and the technical steps required for setup.
+Your decision on whether to enforce authentication or not will significantly impact how users connect to your network and the technical steps required for your setup.

-*If you opt to enforce authentication,* you will need programmable SIM cards and must program them with specific network parameters, including the PLMN[^1] lists and the authentication key (Ki[^2]).
+*If you opt to enforce authentication,* you will need programmable SIM cards and must program them with specific network parameters, including the PLMN[^1] lists and the authentication key (Ki)[^2].
 Furthermore, you'll need to add each subscriber to the network database managed by OsmoHLR.

 *If you decide for an “open” network,* users can manually select your network by disabling automatic network selection in their phone's settings.
-Even without enforcing authentication, you can still use programmable SIM cards for automatic connection to your network (i.e. so automatic network selection doesn't need to be disabled), although they are not required.
+Even without enforcing authentication, you can still use programmable SIM cards for automatic connection to your network (i.e. so automatic network selection doesn't need to be disabled), although those are not required for connection.

-[^1]: **PLMN (Preferred List of Mobile Networks)** is a list stored on a SIM
+[^1]: **PLMN (Preferred List of Mobile Networks)** refers to a list stored on a SIM
-      card that contains the mobile networks that the subscriber prefers to connect to.
-This list is used by the mobile phone to automatically select one of the preferred networks when it is available.
+      card containing the mobile networks that the subscriber should connect to.
+This list is used by the mobile phone to automatically select one of the networks when they are available.

 [^2]: **Ki** is a 128-bit value used in the authentication and ciphering
       process between the mobile device and the GSM network.
 It is stored both